karolencina/100-days-of-code/log.md

 Created a basic setup for _Countdown_.
 It is not finished yet though, as the CSS is faulty.

 ### Day 56 | 22/09/22
 I fixed the styles of _Countdown_ and added a colon between the time units of the project.
+I also set up main bindings that will be used in the project.

+### Day 56 | 22/09/22
+The subtitle (h4) date is not set to be displayed dynamically using the Date() objects.
+This taught me a few useful built-in methods to save time.